psacra/reg-api/README.md

 docker exec -it reg-api-server reg-api --help
 ```

+## API Usage

+The documentation on API usage is available, after the execution of the service, at the `/reg-api/docs/` address.

 ## Development

 The script `run_development` can be used during development to enable fastapi debugging and allow modifications of the `bin` and `src` directories to propagate within the docker container execution